microsoft/fabricrealtimelab/modules/module05a.md

 Run the following query that creates the staging tables that will hold the data during the ETL (Extract, Transform, and Load) process.
 This will also create the two schemas used -- *stg* and *ETL*; schemas help group workloads by type or function.
 The *stg* schema is for staging, and contains intermediate tables for the ETL process.
 The *ETL* schema contains mostly queries used for data movement, as well as a single table for state.

-Note that the begin date for the waterwark is arbitrarily chosen as some previous date (12/31/2022), ensuring all data is captured -- this date will be updated on each successful run.
+Note that the begin date for the watermark is arbitrarily chosen as some previous date (12/31/2022), ensuring all data is captured -- this date will be updated on each successful run.

 ```sql
 /* 1 - Create Staging and ETL.sql */